 … Yet celebration of such structural transformation is premature for reasons I do not need to name to Indigenous readers gathered here, reading together this page or screen (Robinson 2020, 34).

 I was struck by my experience of reading Robinson in contrast to the ways of researching that I had always been taught: to assume that everything written down was mine to read.
-When I first read Richards’ Music and Imperialism, for example, I took extensive notes—‘hungrily’, or extractively, as Robinson’s book might remind us.
+When I first read Richards’ Music and Imperialism, for example, I took extensive notes—‘hungrily’, or extractively, along the spectrum of power relations that Robinson’s book encourages us to think about.
 Recent decolonial turns, however, remind us that there are different ways of reading, listening and knowing that are equally (if not more) powerful in understanding music history’s past.
 After spending time with Robinson’s quote, above, I stopped; put down my copy of Hungry Listening (paid for by my British university’s research allowance); and reflected on whether current western structures of reconciliation could ever make a genre like the ‘imperial hymn’, or the ‘imperial march’ be liberated beyond the aesthetic hierarchies of its initial creation.
 I did not ravenously take extractivist notes while reading Robinson; some of the answers to these questions were not my stories to tell.
 But I did take notes about my strong reactions for the future of British music studies.
 The culpability for the legacies of the aesthetic hierarchies of empire—the reasons why certain repertoires are valued defended, canonised, or shied away from—is one that, as music scholars, we all share.

 The future of academic studies of music and the British empire will need to continue asking these questions: who has the power to read; who has the power to listen and hear the nuances of a highly complex past.
 Potentially giving ‘Britain’ a different kind of space in studies on ‘empire’ might be a creative way to start to listen differently.